RAU

 Short description

-Based on the data and findings gained in the project, an initial recommendation for action (evaluation tool) and a catalogue of measures will be developed.
-For this purpose, the generated data sets will be scientifically analysed.
-The analysis is the basis for the evaluation of potential depressions of tire abrasion in the system of roadway and run-off drainage shafts and for the preparation of the set of measures.
-Important transfer variables are mass balance, particle size distribution and chemical properties.
+Based on the data and findings gained in the project, an initial recommendation for action (evaluation tool) and a catalogue of measures have been developed.
+For this purpose, the generated data sets were scientifically analysed.
+The analysis was the basis for the evaluation of potential depressions of tire abrasion in the system of roadway and run-off drainage shafts and for the preparation of the set of measures.
+Important transfer variables were mass balance, particle size distribution and chemical properties.